Legal Advice for Minimum Wage — 38 results

-Written by attorney William Parsons, almost 2 years ago.
+Written by attorney William Parsons, about 2 years ago.

 Time is not on your side in FLSA cases.
 Unlike most class cases, where the statute of limitations is tolled for the class upon filing, in FLSA collective actions the clock continues to run... more

 Written by attorney David Zoeller, over 3 years ago.